viralemergence/tatat/rousettus_tutorial/README.md

 - Checking if the host system stores its SSL certificates in a directory other than "/etc".

 ### TATAT Coding Genes: Post QC Summary
 Normally, after the annotation stage of TATAT is complete, there are no additional steps.
-However, in the interest of validating TATAT we generated a number of scripts to ensure the final coding transcriptome produced reliable sequences for subsequent analysis.
+However, in the interest of validating TATAT we generated a number of scripts to ensure the final coding transcriptome from this tutorial/dataset produced reliable sequences for subsequent analysis.
 We will not cover each individual step, but they can all be found in [post_qc.sh](post_qc/post_qc.sh)
 <br><br>
 Similarly, an in-depth discussion of the QC results from each script are in the publication.
 Please refer to the publication if you want to compare your outputs, especially Figure 2.
 <br><br>